-“This fundamental point, traditionally obscured in scriptural translation and largely ignored by commentators, clearly has the most far-reaching theological implications.”
+“This fundamental point, long obscured in scriptural translation and largely ignored by commentators, clearly has the most far-reaching theological implications.”

 T.P.
 Brown: The Maternal Spirit

-How did we lose our perfect Mother?
+How did I lose my perfect Mother?

-My Perfect Mother in the Bible
+Our Mother in the Bible

 “The Son of Man came eating and drinking, and you say, ‘Here is a glutton and a drunkard, a friend of tax collectors and sinners.’
 But wisdom is proved right by all her children.”

-How well do you know your divine Family?
+How well do you know your divine family?

-Meet your perfect Mother, the Holy Spirit.
+Meet your perfect Mother, the Holy Spirit

 Yeshua says…For my mother bore my body, yet my True Mother gave me the life.